Chooladeva/Data-Science-Internship-at-Data-Glacier/Week 1/README.md

 Submitted Feb 6 at 2:18am

-This attempt took 5 minutes.
+This attempt took 5 minutes